Autumn driving tips

 When is the most dangerous time of the year to drive?

-July and August are the most dangerous months of the year to drive in the UK because of increased traffic, according to data from the Department for Transport.
+July and August are the most dangerous months of the year to drive in the UK because of increased traffic.

 Why are driving conditions difficult in Autumn?